ChrisYounger/git_for_splunk/README.md

 telemetry.conf
 ```

-For more ideas, see this helpful Answers post: https://answers.splunk.com/answers/216267/what-do-you-put-in-your-gitignore-file-for-a-syste.html
+This helpful Splunk Answers post has a sample gitignore file: https://answers.splunk.com/answers/216267/what-do-you-put-in-your-gitignore-file-for-a-syste.html

 If you aren't sure what to ignore, start by having no gitignore file and leave git_for_splunk run for a week.
 Then look at the supplied dashboard to see which files have been changing the most frequently.
 You can then add your own rules, delete the whole repo and start again.

-Alternativly, use the following commands to a exclude a previously tracked file from being tracked anymore:
+The following commands prevent a previously tracked file from being tracked anymore:

 * cd /opt/splunk/etc/
 * Update .gitignore to specify the file pattern to ignore.